 We recommend that you plan to arrive at least 30 minutes prior to showtime.
-Our Thursday matinees begin at 11 a.m. and we suggest building a little extra travel time in case of unexpected traffic or bridge closures.
+Our student matinees begin at 11 a.m. and we suggest building a little extra travel time in case of unexpected traffic or bridge closures.

 - Resource Guides: Available to download for each production.